Report: Complaints about broadband, landline, mobile and pay-TV services

 Pay-TV

-Comparability of complaints per 100,000 subscribers
+Comparability of complaints per 100,000 customers

 Where the actual measurable difference between providers’ number of complaints per 100,000 customers is less than 1, we consider their results to be comparable.
 Within the following sectors, we consider the listed providers to be comparable:

-Fixed broadband:
+Fixed Broadband:

-1. BT and Plusnet;
+1. Industry Average, BT and Vodafone;

 Landline:

-2. BT and Shell Energy;
+2. Plusnet, BT and Virgin Media;

 Pay-TV:

-1. TalkTalk and Sky;
+1. Sky and TalkTalk;

 Comparing different providers